komunre/ascii-javag/README.md

 ## Javadoc
 Current javadoc server: zloserver.com:30011

-Possible future javadoc location: ru.komunre
+Possible future javadoc location: komunre.ru

 ## How to use
 ASCIIComponent is base of all ascii components.
 You can add childs to any ascii component.